stevenyaga/nice_actimize_etl/docs/deployment-setup.rst

     * This document will not describe the other components of the NICE Actimize AML system
     * This document will not describe the system architecture as that is provided by NICE Actimize

-.. note:: This is a note admonition.
-   The ETL is a key component to ensure the NICE Actimize AML system generates the relevant alerts

-   - This document will not describe the other components of the NICE Actimize AML system
-   - This document will not describe the system architecture as that is provided by NICE Actimize

 ***************
 Sources of Data